 Click Speed in the toolbar to open its nonlinear speed editor.
 You can speed up the video by 8 times in Constant mode or up to 32x in Custom mode.

 Preview the video and adjust it until it meets your expectation.
 Click OK to save the change.

 Tips: If you think the 32x speed is not fast enough, switch the Ripple Edit to Time Stretch in the toolbar, then drag the edges of the clip to go on speeding it up.

 You can continue editing or save it to your computer by hitting the Export button above the timeline.

 Tips: To make the standard video look like made with pictures taken at different times, convert the video to an image sequence, then drop off some pictures in the sequence file.
 Finally, stitch the rest pictures into a video.

 iPhone, GoPro Hero Black, and DJI Mavic series come with handy time lapse and even hyperlaspe options.
-They shoot the photos in sequence and output a video file that doesn't need much post-processing.
+They shoot the photos in sequence and merging them into a time lapse video that may not need much post-processing.
 But this feature does not always yield time lapses of the ideal speed.
 You have to change the speed afterward.

 Load time lapses from your camera to VideoProc Vlogger, and you can change the speed at will with the following methods.

 Option 1.
 Change the speed at a constant rate.